-- 3-month Average Daily Traded Volume (ADTV) in EUR equal to or exceeding 5 million EUR - Suspension from trading for not more than 10% of the STOXX Calendar trading days:
+- 3-month Average Daily Traded Volume (ADTV) in EUR equal to or exceeding 5 million FUR - Suspension from trading for not more than 10% of the STOXX Calendar trading days:

-Min Number of Price Observations ${Period}$ = Number of Trading Days ${Period} \times 0.9$
+Min Number of Price Observations $P{eriod} = Number of Trading Days <math>P{eriod} \times 0.9$

-- Effective up until September 2020 review, not belonging to the Aerospace or Defense ICB subsectors (2713, 2717 ICB codes).
-Effective with September 2020 review, not belonging to the Aerospace or Defense ICB subsectors (50201010, 50201020 ICB codes). - Global Standards: Not identified as non-compliant with Sustainalytics Global Standards Screening (GSS). - Global Standards Screening identifies companies that violate or are at risk of violating commonly accepted international norms and standards, enshrined in the United Nations Global Compact (UNGC) Principles, the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights (UNGPs), and their underlying conventions. - Controversial Weapons: Not involved in Controversial Weapons activities, as identified by Sustainalytics.
+- Not belonging to the Aerospace or Defense ICB subsectors (2713, 2717 ICB codes) - Global Standards: Not identified as non-compliant with Sustainalytics Global Standards Screening (GSS).

+Global Standards Screening identifies companies that violate or are at risk of violating commonly accepted international norms and standards, enshrined in the United Nations Global Compact (UNGC) Principles, the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights (UNGPs), and their underlying conventions.

+- Controversial Weapons: Not involved in Controversial Weapons activities, as identified by Sustainalytics.
 The following weapons are considered controversial: anti-personnel mines, biological and chemical weapons, cluster weapons, depleted uranium, nuclear weapons and white phosphorus weapons.
 The criteria for involvement are: - " Internal production or sale of controversial weapons - " The ultimate holding company owns >10% of voting rights of an involved company - " >10% of voting rights of a company is owned by the involved company - Not have any Product Involvement in the following areas61: